jgradzki/game/README.md

   "password": "",
   "database": "game",
   "entities": ["./src_server/**/**.entity.ts"], // dont change it
-  "synchronize": true // dont change it
+  "synchronize": true // set this to false in production }
-}
 ```
 3. You can change some game settings in `/server_src/game/data/config.ts`